-- 8. Channel: Turning this control moves a white selection box from channel to channel on the metering screens.
+- 8. Channel: Turning this control moves a white selection box from channel to channel on the metering screen.
 Press the control to solo the highlighted channel.
 The box will turn blue and any other boxes will disappear.
 To remove the solo and return to the previous monitoring configuration, press the Channel control once again. - 9.
-USB: This USB 2.0 Type A connector allows you to use a flash drive (not supplied) to perform software updates.
+USB: This USB 2.0 Type A connector allows you to use a flash drive (not supplied) to perform software updates and copy system configurations to another iVAM2-2 or to a PC.
 Refer to Appendix A of this manual to learn about performing a software update. - 10.
 Status: This indicator lights green when the system is powered and ready for use.
 A solid or blinking yellow color indicates that the product is starting up.
 A red color indicates that a system update is taking place.
 Refer to Appendix A for procedures to update software.